stjude-rust-labs/sprocket.bio/cli/config.md

 In short, each line of the ignorefile represents a path or glob pattern that should be ignored by Sprocket invocations.
 Ignorefiles apply their path filters to the directory they are in and any child directories, but not to their parent directory.

 This is useful if you have any WDL files that should not be analyzed, checked, or documented.
+Note that ignorefiles only impact searching for files with the extension `.wdl`.